 Like you, I came to expect to know the winners on election night.
 Then, 2000 came, and we all watched as hanging chads, and Florida became a media frenzy, and we all focused our attention on how the presidential election dispute would be resolved.
 The United States Supreme Court didn’t settle the dispute until December 12, 2000 (35 days after the November 7, 2000 date of election) with its decision in Bush v.
 Gore 531 U.S. 98 (2000).

 Regardless of whether your candidate won or lost in 2000, the one thing we all will forever have in common following the election of 2000 is that we can no longer expect to go to bed on that first Tuesday in November and know for sure who won the election.

 These were hard-fought battles to include more Americans in our electoral system.
-The next battles would be fought at the individual state level regarding how to make voting easier for all of us.
+The next battles would be fought at the individual state level regarding making voting easier for all of us.
 Some states moved more quickly than others, but most states have tried to provide additional ways to vote rather than just in-person on election day.
 Sorry for those of you in MO, KY, MS, AL, SC, CT, PA, RI, NH.
-Hopefully soon, your states will join the rest of the nation in encouraging all citizens to vote by increasing the opportunities to do so.
+Hopefully, soon, your states will join the rest of the nation in encouraging all citizens to vote by increasing the opportunities to do so.

-In 1977 North Carolina allowed one-stop voting to anyone who was ill, disabled, or knew they would be out of town.
-A voter could go to the county board of elections and request an absentee ballot and mark the ballot at the same time.
+In 1977, North Carolina allowed one-stop voting to anyone ill, disabled, or knew they would be out of town.
+A voter could go to the county board of elections and request an absentee ballot and mark the ballot simultaneously.